The Student’s Guide to College Waitlists and Deferrals

 If you receive a deferral letter, it means the school will review your application again at a later date and decide to accept, decline, or waitlist you at that time.

 Students who apply by the regular admission deadline cannot receive deferral letters.
-Deferred college admission only occurs at institutions that offer early decision or early action.
+Deferred college admission only occurs at schools that offer early decision or early action.
 Early admission allows students to submit their applications in the late fall, usually around November, rather than in January (for regular or rolling admission).

 When deferment happens during early admission, candidates get bumped into the regular decision applicant pool.
 This allows the school to draw comparisons with more applicants.